kyclark/bioinformatics_primer/parsing-prodigal-gff/README.md

-# Parsing Prodigal GFF to Probable Predicted Genes
+# Parsing Putative Genes in Prodigal GFF

 Two of the most common output files in bioinformatics, GFF (General Feature Format) and BLAST's tab/CSV files *do not include headers*, so it's up to you to merge in the headers.
 Additionally, some of the lines may be comments (they start with `#` just like bash and Python) or may be blank, so you should skip those.
 Further, the last field in GFF is basically a dumping ground for whatever metadata the author felt like putting there.
 Usually it's a bunch of "key=value" pairs, but there's no guarantee.